 She has received many honors and awards for her professional achievements, including being named the top equine speaker of the year for 2020 for the VMX conference held by the North American Veterinary Community, receiving the OSU Regents Distinguished Research Award in 2013 and being selected ACVIM’s Hero in Veterinary Medicine in 2010.

-McFarlane earned her D.V.M. degree from the University of California at Davis in 1992, subsequently completing a large animal rotating internship at the University of Georgia in 1993 and a residency in equine medicine at North Carolina State in 1997.
-She is board-certified by both the American College of Veterinary Internal Medicine and the American Board of Veterinary Practitioners.
+McFarlane earned her D.V.M. degree from the University of California/Davis in 1992.
+Subsequently she completed a large animal rotating internship at the University of Georgia in 1993 and a residency in equine medicine at North Carolina State in 1997, after which she received board-certification by both the American College of Veterinary Internal Medicine and the American Board of Veterinary Practitioners.